alex-oswald/alexoswald.com/_posts/2020-05-06-creating-my-static-blog-site.md

 - Static site generator - I wanted to use a static site generator for its simplicity and speed benefits.
 - Custom domain - I've purchased my own domain so I want to make sure I can use it for my blog.
-- Fast & secure - I want it to be super fast & be secure.
+- Fast & secure - I want it to be fast & be secure.
 Load times under 500ms would be great.
-I want the pages to load in the time it takes to transition with some animation.
 - Cheap, less than $50 per year - The domain is $20 a year from GoDaddy with privacy.
 That leaves $30 for hosting and security.

-I am a HUGE .NET fan and everything Microsoft related so I will most always utilize their tools.
+I am a .NET fanatic and everything Microsoft related so I will most always utilize their tools.
 Another few requirements regarding personal preferences:

 - Azure DevOps for version control
 - Azure Pipelines for builds and release deployments (no dev deployment)
 - Deployed in Azure

+In this guide, we will setup Azure to host the blog via Azure CDN for speedy access.
+We will use Jekyll to generate our static site.
+Since I don't want to install Ruby or Jekyll on my computer, we will develop the site in VSCode using dev containers.
+With dev containers, we can develop inside a container that already has Ruby and Jekyll installed.

 ---